Caojiehang/permission/readme.txt

 Profile display: display current user profile (username, telephone, email, comment) and add reset password function(user can only reset his password by telephone, admin can reset all users password by their phone number)
-User search function(user management): search user by username and display by page Complete event management back end service: add,update,delete events
+User search function(user management): search user by username and display by page Complete event management back end service: add,update,delete events Store event data to cache: firstly load database info and store in cache, if nothing was changed, next time diretly obtain value from cache, or continue to obtain data from database. the cache life cycle is 6 minutes.